dishitav/pages-app/README.md

 # pages-app
-learnt:
-an overview of django
-how to make an app
+learnt:an overview of django; how to make an app; urls, views; templates; creating homepage, about page; GitHub
-urls, views
-templates
-creating homepage, about page
-GitHub